PX4/PX4-user_guide/en/peripherals/camera.md

 When _dynamic control allocation_ is enabled ([SYS_CTRL_ALLOC=1](../advanced_config/parameter_reference.md#SYS_CTRL_ALLOC)) camera trigger pins can be set on any FMU outputs.
 This is done on the *QGroundControl* [Actuators](../config/actuators.md) configuration screen by assigning the `Camera_Trigger` function on any FMU output.

-If using a PWM output that requires two pins (e.g. Seagull MAP2) you can assign to any two outputs.
+If using trigger setup that requires two pins (e.g. Seagull MAP2) you can assign to any two outputs.

 Note however that once an output has been used for camera triggering, the whole PWM group cannot be used for anything else (you can't use another output in the group for an actuator or motor, say).